 Management of research data and their availability has received much focus in recent years, and it gradually becomes more and more common (and expected) that data are made openly available.
 This results in new possibilities to build upon existing research, but there may also be a challenge if you do not know how to search for data, or how to cite them properly.

-Research data gradually receives increased focus, and making our data openly available becomes more and more common.
-This yields new possibilities for building upon existing research.
-However, this may also be a challenge if you do not know how to search and cite relevant data.
-Similarly to performing a thorough literature search at different stages of a research project, you should also explore existing research data.
-This way, you avoid collecting and processing the same data multiple times.
-At the same time, you examine the need for new data, and whether there are norms and standards that are common when it comes to structure, labelling, documentation (metadata) and citing research data.
+Like performing a thorough literature search at different stages of a research project, you should also get familiar with already existing, relevant data.
+This way, you avoid collecting and processing similar data over again.
+At the same time, you may evaluate the potential need for new data, and whether there are norms and standards when it comes to structuring, labelling, documenting (metadata), and citing.

-In this course, you learn how to search data in different archives and via discovery services.
-You also learn how to cite data when using them in your own publications.
+In this webinar, you learn how to search in different data repositories and search engines.
+You also learn how to cite data (your own and others’) when you use them in publications.